STRONG PRINCIPLES RUN THROUGH EVERY CO-OP LINE

 Our Local Communities

-We will care for our communities by supporting employee involvement and allocating resources to activities and projects that will enhance quality of life for our members.
+We will care for our communities by supporting employee involvement and allocating resources to activities and projects that will enhance the quality of life for our members.

 Maquoketa Valley Electric Cooperative (MVEC) is a cooperative organized as a not-for-profit utility.
 It does not sell stock and is not under pressure to earn profits for absentee stockholders.